Masiesworld/python-challenge/README.md

 Your task is to create a Python script that analyzes the votes and calculates each of the following:

-The total number of votes cast
+- The total number of votes cast

-A complete list of candidates who received votes
+- A complete list of candidates who received votes

-The percentage of votes each candidate won
+- The percentage of votes each candidate won

-The total number of votes each candidate won
+- The total number of votes each candidate won

-The winner of the election based on popular vote.
+- The winner of the election based on popular vote.

+**Thoughts**

+To solve the quesitons, the basic idea is to store the candidates list and their conresponding number of votes in two separate lists.
+It was saved in the order of when they first appears in the dataset.
+This way, I can call the numbers of votes and their candicates name by the same index, even though they are saved in different lists.

+Similarly, I use a for loop to find the max votes by looping over and compare the current value with the previous value that was stored in the list *max_votes*.

+I also create a part following this to deal with the condition where two different candidates are both winner based on popular vote.